astroufsc/chimera-skyflat/README.rst

 This is a template plugin for the chimera observatory control system https://github.com/astroufsc/chimera.

-Makes skyflatting easier and less stressful :-)
+Makes skyflatting easier and less stressful :smiley:

 Usage
 -----